mainwp/mainwp/readme.txt

 7. The Groups Screen

 == Changelog ==

+= 1.0.9 =
+* Added additional pings to decrease Backup timeouts on slower servers
+* Added enhancement for sites having a timeout stuck while performing a backup
+* Added enhancement to decrease server load when searching for or posting posts/pages/users

 = 1.0.8.9 =
 * Added redirect for user to add first site on activation